Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 Keukenhof is laid out as a sprawling figure-8.
 Without a plan, kids get bored.
 With a plan, you can hit everything in 4 hours.

-Hour 1 (8 AM to 9 AM): The Pavilions and Photo Zones
+Hour 1 (8 to 9 AM): The Pavilions and Photo Zones

-Hour 2 (9 AM to 10 AM): Tulip Fields and the Lake
+Hour 2 (9 to 10 AM): Tulip Fields and the Lake

-Hour 3 (10 AM to 11 AM): The Family Zone
+Hour 3 (10 to 11 AM): The Family Zone

-Hour 4 (11 AM to noon): Picnic and the Carillon
+Hour 4 (11 to noon): Picnic and the Carillon

 What to Eat: Picnic vs Buy

 Keukenhof has multiple cafes and restaurants on-site.
-The food is fine - frites, sandwiches, Dutch pancakes (poffertjes), and good coffee.
-Prices are about what you would expect at a major attraction (12-18 euros per adult lunch).
+The food is fine - frites, sandwiches, poffertjes (Dutch mini-pancakes) and good coffee.
+Prices about what you'd expect at a major attraction (12 to €18 per adult lunch).

-- Stroopwafels (the iconic Dutch caramel wafer cookies)
+- Stroopwafels (the iconic caramel wafers)

 - Goudse kaas (Gouda cheese cubes)

-- Pannenkoek (Dutch pancake) wraps
+- Pannenkoek wraps

 - Krentenwegge (raisin bread)

-Total cost: about 25 euros for a family picnic.
-Compare to 70+ euros for the same meal at the cafes.
+Total: about €25 for a family picnic.
+Compare to 70+ for the same meal at the cafes.

 What to Pack for Keukenhof in April

 The single most important item: real waterproof shoes for everyone.
 The garden paths get muddy.
-Sneakers will be soaked by 11 AM.
+Sneakers will be soaked by 11.
 Mishansha Kids Waterproof Hiking Boots for the kids and waterproof walking shoes for adults.

 Other essentials: